 6. Link Back To Your Stuff

 It’s silly to write a guest post without sending people to your blog to learn more about you.
-You should always have a direct response element in your guest blog posts – and that direct response is that they go to YOUR blog.
+You should always have a direct response element in your guest posts – and that direct response is that they go to YOUR blog.
 The best way to do this is to link to relevant blog posts on your blog inside of your guest post.
 So if I’m talking about custom domains, I would link back to my blog post about custom domains somewhere in my guest post post (see what I did there?)g post.

 7. Use Quora, Google Baraza or Yahoo Answers To Help Write